Before you access Settings

 Before you enable extensions

-Please note that some extensions will only provide their full functionality when your license is expanded.
+Please note that some extensions will only be fully configurable when you have the according license applied via the Service Administration.
 Refer to Nimbus Features for an overview and get in contact with your Nimbus sales contact if you require a demonstration.

 Interact allows customers to directly communicate with your service agents via website, without the need to install or run a chat client on their side.